r3it/docs-customine.gusuku.io/content/actions/datetime/get_date.en.md

 ## How to use

+If you want to include the retrieved date in the field, select that field in the "Destination field (optional)" parameter.

+If you want to use the acquired date in another field instead of putting it in the field immediately, use the formula.

 When you perform an action set to Get a specific date, the date is stored internally as a result of the action.

 You can use a formula to get the saved date, for example, = $1.

 The saved date is in a format that can be set directly into the kintone date field.

-Example) How to set a retrieved date to a field
+Example) An example of using the acquired date as another action ("[Add record](../../record/insert_record/)")

 1. Set up “Get a specific date”.
 The action number is number one.
 2. [Set a value in a field](../../field/set_field_value), enter = $1 in Value.
 (If the action number for “Get a specific date” is number 2, say “= $2”)